 Defenses To Murder Charges Filed In Los Angeles

 For example, one defense would be self-defense.
 Somebody attacks you, and you reasonably defend yourself, and death occurs.
 You may likely have a self-defense argument.
 Also, believe it or not, defense of others.
-In defense of that person, somebody dies, you potentially have a complete defense based on the defense of others' argument.
+In defense of that person, if somebody dies, you potentially have a complete defense based on the defense of others' argument.

 But of course, whether it be self-defense or defense of others, any defense maneuvers that you take that result in death — which would probably be deadly force – will have to be reasonable.
 In other words, you cannot use deadly force to defend yourself or someone else unless it's likely under the circumstances.